open-telemetry/opentelemetry-js/packages/opentelemetry-web/README.md

 ## How does automatic tracing work

-This package exposes a class `WebTracerProvider` that will be able to automatically trace things in Browser only.
+This package exposes a class `WebPluginManager` that will be able to automatically trace things in Browser only.

 See the example how to use it.

 OpenTelemetry comes with a growing number of instrumentation plugins for well know modules (see [supported modules](https://github.com/open-telemetry/opentelemetry-js#plugins)) and an API to create custom plugins (see [the plugin developer guide](https://github.com/open-telemetry/opentelemetry-js/blob/master/doc/plugin-guide.md)).

-Web Tracer currently supports one plugin for document load.
-Unlike Node Tracer (`NodeTracerProvider`), the plugins needs to be initialised and passed in configuration.
+Unlike Node Plugin Manager (`NodePluginManager`), the plugins needs to be initialised and passed in configuration.
 The reason is to give user full control over which plugin will be bundled into web page.

 You can choose to use the `ZoneContextManager` if you want to trace asynchronous operations.